Oil prices climb on uncertainty ahead of OPEC meeting

 Chinese buyers are already starting to scale back orders, with a drop in supplies expected from September.

-"If China's import demand dries up, more than 300,000 bpd of U.S. crude will have to find a new destination," energy consultancy FGE said, adding that "this will certainly depress U.S. Gulf Coast prices."
+"If China's import demand dries up, more than 300,000 bpd of U.S. crude will have to find a new destination," energy consultancy FGE said.

 (Reporting by Henning Gloystein Editing by Joseph Radford)